How does a pellet-smoked turkey with crispy skin and maple flavors sound? Heavenly delicious, we bet.

 - ½ cup of real maple syrup

 You’ll also need wood pellets.
-We love combining turkey with apple, cherry, and hickory wood pellet flavors.
+We love combining smoked turkey with apple, cherry, and hickory wood pellet flavors.
 They make for a great smoke flavor.

 How to Prepare a Turkey for Maximum Flavor